 Dental implants are artificial tooth roots that are placed into your jaw to hold the replacement tooth, bridge, or overdenture.
 Implants provide a good foundation for the replacement teeth that are fashioned to match the color, texture, size, and shape of your natural teeth.
-A titanium post or screw is integrated into the jawbone (acting as the tooth root), upon which an artificial porcelain or zirconium tooth (acting as the tooth crown) is affixed.
+A titanium or zirconia post or screw is integrated into the jawbone (acting as the tooth root), upon which an abutment and ceramic crown are attached.

 A dental implant is typically comprised of three parts: